top of page

 2. Experience with young children with developmental delays.

-3. Knowledge of child development, developmental disabilities, and student learning.
+3. Knowledge of child development, developmental disabilities and student learning.

 4. Knowledge of content and instructional planning and implementation.